larissahmendes/timewalk/README.md

 - /workflow - Communication flow between the components that involves the entire project
 - /environment - Dependencies and environment variables

+## Data
+Input data size is 2.1GB, therefore it can't be storeg on github.
+A data storage tool will be used.

+## Environement

+The analysis steps will run in a ROOT analysis in a Jupyter notebook environment.
+IIt is possible to install all the necessary libraries on your local environement or run the docker container available the [environment](https://github.com/larissahmendes/timewalk/tree/master/environment) folder.

 ## Paper Draft
 The paper is currently available in the notebook [code/twinterpolation.ipynb](https://github.com/larissahmendes/timewalk/blob/master/code/twinterpolation.ipynb)